-Employees are now expected to answer to office at all times of the day or night.
+Employees are now expected to be available 24x7.
 This leads to stress and exhaustion, as well as a terribly skewed work-life balance.

 But just because employees are available on call at all hours of the day doesn’t necessarily result in greater efficiency.
 On the contrary, most studies show that a slanted work-life balance can be counterproductive and result in loss of output.
 In an August 2015 Harvard Business Review article, overwork has been described as a “story of diminishing returns: keep overworking and you’ll progressively work more stupidly on tasks that are increasingly meaningless”.
 According to research by Stanford University, employee output falls sharply after a 50-hour work week and nosedives further after 55 hours—so much so that an employee who puts in 70 hours produces nothing more with those extra 15 hours.
 Thus, contrary to the popular perception, putting in more hours in office does not make one a better worker.

 A good work-life balance, on the other hand, is profitable for both employees and employers.
 A case in point is the rise in output of factories in the 19th century when work hours were reduced to 10, and later, eight hours a day.

 Some of the reasons why overwork impacts productivity are: